-Hence we present an integrated secure and distributed attriftral methods (AF) and network management platform to manage network resources and defend healthcare communications against jamming attacks.
+Hence, we present an integrated, secure, and distributed artificial intelligence (AI) and network management platform to manage network resources and defend healthcare communications against jamming attacks.
 We address the jamming attack in the aerial communication channel interfering with the downlink reception in users' cell coverage area.
 Our proposed solution protects missioncritical data transfers and provides cell coverage areadependent communication quality.
 Our AI models adapt the modulation of aerial communication based on existing channel conditions based on the cells' covered area.
-Our results indicate that our distributed AI-empowered intelligent reflect surface mitigates the jamming attack more efficiently and reliably than conventional static power control methods with a reduced signal-to-interference-noise
+Our results indicate that our distributed AI-empowered intelligent reflect surface mitigates the jamming attack more efficiently and reliably than conventional static power control methods with a reduced signal-to-interference-noise ratio for users in the cell coverage.